 In general, the closure of some mathematical object with respect to a given property is the smallest larger object that has the property.
-Usually "smaller" and "larger" are taken to mean subset or superset, so we are really looking at the intersection of all larger objects with the property.
-Such a closure always exists if the property is preserved by intersection (formally, if $(\forall i: P(S_i)) \to P(\cap S_i)$) and every object has at least one larger object with the property.
+Usually "smaller" and "larger" are taken to mean subset or superset, so we are really looking at the intersection of all larger objects with the property, or equivalently we are looking for an object that has the property and that is a subset of all larger objects with the property.
+Such a closure always exists if the property is preserved by intersection (formally, if $(\forall i: P(S_i)) \to P(\bigcap_i S_i)$ ) and every object has at least one larger object with the property.

 This rather abstract definition can be made more explicit for certain kinds of closures of relations.
-The reflexive closure of a relation R (whose domain and codomain are equal) is the smallest super-relation of R that is reflexive; it is obtained by adding (x, x) to R for all x in R's domain.

-The symmetric closure is the smallest symmetric super-relation of R; it is obtained by adding (y,x) to R whenever (x,y) is in R, or equivalently by taking $R \cup R^{-1}$.
-The transitive closure is obtained by adding (x,z) to R whenever (x,y) and (y,z) are both in R for some y-and continuing to do so until no new pairs of this form remain.7 The transitive closure can also be computed as $R^+ = R^1 \cup R^2 \cup R^3 \dots$; for reflexive R, this is equal to $R^ = R^0 \cup R^1 \cup R^2 \dots$ Even if R is not already reflexive, R^ gives the reflexive transitive closure of R.
+The reflexive closure of a relation R (whose domain and codomain are equal) is the smallest super-relation of R that is reflexive; it is obtained by adding (x,x) to R for all x in R's domain, which we can write as $R^0 \cup R$ where $R^0$ is just the identity relation on the domain of R. The symmetric closure is the smallest symmetric super-relation of R; it is obtained by adding (y,x) to R whenever (x,y) is in R, or equivalently by taking $R \cup R^{-1}$ .
+The transitive closure is obtained by adding (x,z) to R whenever (x,y) and (y,z) are both in R for some y-and continuing to do so until no new pairs of this form remain.
+The transitive closure can also be computed as $R^+ = R^1 \cup R^2 \cup R^3 \dots$ ; for reflexive R, this is equal to $R^ = R^0 \cup R^1 \cup R^2 \dots$ .
+Even if R is not already reflexive, $R^$ gives the reflexive transitive closure of R.

 In digraph terms, the reflexive closure adds self-loops to all nodes, the symmetric closure adds a reverse edge for each edge, and the transitive closure adds an edge for each directed path through the graph (see Figure 9.6.
-One can also take the closure with respect to multiple properties, such as the reflexive symmetric transitive closure of R which will be the smallest equivalence relation in which any elements that are related by R are equivalent.
+One can also take the closure with respect to multiple properties, such as the reflexive symmetric transitive closure of R, which will be the smallest equivalence relation in which any elements that are related by R are equivalent.